min2ha/ukwa-site/content/target/26228/index.en.md

   "subject": "UK General Election 2015"
 }

-# Insulated Render and Cladding Association: The INCA Manifesto

 The Insulated Render and Cladding Association (INCA) is the recognised trade association for the external wall insulation (EWI) industry, representing the major system designers, a nationwide network of specialist installers and the key component suppliers.
 INCA provides technical advice and installation best practice for EWI to Government, clients and other key stakeholders.